AdaCore/spark2014/docs/ug/goals.rst

 * array bound check
 * division by zero check

-In order to prove such VCs, the user may have to write loop invariants, for which specific VCs are generated, to prove that the loop invariant is initially valid (*loop invariant initiation*) and that it is preserved through the loop (*loop invariant preservation*).

 Functional Verification *(In Progress)*
 -------------------------------------

-GNATprove generates VCs to prove that all subprograms called in the code of a subprogram analyzed have their precondition satisfied at the point of call, and that the postcondition of the subprogram analyzed is satisfied.
+GNATprove generates VCs to prove that all subprograms called in the code of a subprogram analyzed have their precondition satisfied at the point of call.
+It also VCs to prove that the postcondition of the subprogram analyzed is satisfied.

 In order to prove such VCs, the user may have to write loop invariants, for which specific VCs are generated, to prove that the loop invariant is initially